Oushesh/dating_style_buddy/phototester.md

    If your app already has a REST API with a Swagger/OpenAPI spec, you don't even need to write new code.

    * Tool: Use a gateway like "Easy MCP" or Azure API Management.

    * Process: You point the gateway at your API URL.
 It automatically generates "Tools" for every endpoint.
 The agent can then "see" your app's gunctions as skills it can use.

+   Get the different prompts from Gemini and put it here